Night of Adventure, London 2019

 Emmanuel Centre, 9 – 23 Marsham Street, Westminster, London SW1P 3DW

-Join us at the Emmanuel Centre for a night filled with adventure, in aid of Hope and Homes for Children.
+This year’s Night of Adventure was a night filled with adventure, in aid of Hope and Homes for Children.

 Alastair Humphreys – an adventurer, author and recipient of National Geographic’s Adventurer of the Year award for his pioneering work on the concept of Microadventures.
 Alastair will host the evening.